Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 However, it has also expressed a commitment to fix children’s social care and the recent introduction of the Mental Health Bill shows a drive to get things done.

-Against this backdrop, there might be some hope that a real reset of children’s social care is coming, not least because it makes financial sense in the longer term.
+Against this backdrop, there might be some hope that a real reset of children’s social care is coming, not least because it makes financial sense in the long term.